 Handle your kitten often

 Touching your kitten often is an extremely important part of socializing your new pet.
 Petting is a great bonding experience for both of you.
 Remember that one day you will need to trim toenails, clean ears, and brush teeth.
 Playing with their paws, ears, and mouth at an early age is a great way to get them used to being handled.
 This will make doing tasks a more pleasant experience in the future.

 Introduce your kitten to others

 Let your kitten be around other people.
 Introduce men, women, children, even people with hats or costumes.
 This will show your kitten that they don’t need to fear people.
 If your kitten is scared and doesn’t like new people coming into your home, have your family and friends go slow and offer lots of treats.

 Talking to your kitten is very important.
-It won’t understand much of what you are saying, but it will be able to recognize if your happy, amused, aggravated or affectionate.
+It won’t understand much of what you are saying, but it will be able to recognize if you are happy, amused, aggravated, or affectionate.
 It also teaches your cat to listen and pay attention to your voice.
 Have your tone reflect your mood, For example when you’re petting your cat and trying to calm him/her, use a soft soothing voice.
 Talk to your kitten as often as you can.

 Introduce the cat carrier right away